George Washington Whistler: Early life and family

 George Washington Whistler was born on May 19, 1800, at the military outpost of Fort Wayne, Indiana, to Major John Whistler (1756–1829) and his wife Anna Bishop.
-Ft.
-Wayne at that time was a part of the great Northwest Territory.
+Fort Wayne at that time was a part of the Northwest Territory but became part of the new Indiana Territory in the year he was born.
 His father had been a British soldier under General Burgoyne at the Battles of Saratoga in the Revolutionary War, later to enlist in American service.

 Whistler had three children with his first wife, Mary Roberdeau Swift, who died at a young age in 1827.
 Whistler then married the sister of his friend William Gibbs McNeill (1801–1853), Anna Mathilda McNeill (1804–1881), with whom he had five sons: James Abbott McNeill Whistler, William McNeill Whistler (1836–1900), Kirk Boott (1838–1842) named after Kirk Boott, Charles Donald Whistler (1841–1843), and John Bouttatz Whistler (1845–1846), named after Whistler's Russian engineer friend Major Ivan F. Bouttatz.
 Whistler and William Gibbs McNeil lived in Fisher Ames' house while working on the Boston and Providence Railroad.